ChiShona

 Chiedza is going home.

-‘No dirty, smelly beasts in the house!’ says Mama.
+‘The dirty, smelly beast stays outside.
+Not in the house!’ says Mama.

 Chiedza anogona kuverevedza.